hoelzer-lab/president/README.md

 #### Notes:
 - nextstrain uses a quality threshold of < 3000 non-canonical nucleotides
-- `N`s in the query are treated as mismatches, uncomment the corresponding line (below) to ignore `N`s
+- Ns in the query are treated as mismatches, uncomment the corresponding line directly in the code to ignore Ns

 #### ANI definition:
 - https://pubmed.ncbi.nlm.nih.gov/17220447/

-#### Spec:
-> Sequence identity to a reference genome sequence (e.g. NC_045512.2) should be calculated at the nucleotide level relative to the entire length of the reference.
-Only informative nucleotides (A,T,G,C) are considered identical to each other.